CRen88888/git-project-COOPER/README.md

 This method runs 10 initialization/cleanup cycles to ensure both methods function correctly.

 I tested these methods in the main of Git to ensure that all three functions work.
 My code works on edge cases.

+void createBlob():
+This method takes in the String filePath and then generates a new BLOB where the contents of the file is the name and the contents of it are identical to the original file.
+If the filepath is null, this method does nothing.